pienaaranker/skillsapp-nextjs/prd.md

 Frontend (Next.js): Handles user interface, user input (skill selection, experience level), displaying the curriculum, learning steps, assignments, and progress.
 Manages user authentication state.
 Backend (Next.js API Routes): Acts as the intermediary between the frontend, database, and LLM.
-Handles user registration/login, fetching/saving user progress, sending requests to the Gemini API, and processing responses before sending them to the frontend.
+Handles user registration/login, fetching/saving user progress, sending requests to the Gemini API via the proxy server (`https://proxy-chi-plum.vercel.app/`), and processing responses before sending them to the frontend.
 Supabase: Stores user data (profiles, skills being learned, progress, saved curricula, completed assignments).
 Handles user authentication securely.
-Google Gemini API: Receives requests from the backend to perform web searches for learning materials, generate structured curricula, and create custom assignments.
+Google Gemini API: Receives requests from the backend (via the proxy) to perform web searches for learning materials, generate structured curricula, and create custom assignments.
 Web Search / Data Sources: Represents the external websites, documentation, tutorials, videos, etc., that Gemini will search to find relevant free content.
 5. Role of the LLM (Gemini)
 Gemini will be the core intelligence of the application.
 Its primary functions will include: